Questions and Answers About the BDS Campaign

 The boycott of South Africa played a role in the global activity against apartheid, but it was not the decisive force that removed it.
 It was defeated primarily by mass action of the black working class, including strikes and civil disobedience.
 The South African economy actually grew during the years of the boycott, as has the Israeli economy since the BDS campaign was started.

 In apartheid South Africa, an overwhelming majority of the black working class supported the boycott against a white elite.
-In Israel, a majority of the working class is not calling for a boycott of Israel, and this needs to be recognised, even though it doesn’t mean that certain boycotts should not be supported.
+In Israel, a majority of the working class is not calling for a boycott of Israel, and this needs to be recognized, even though it doesn’t mean that certain boycotts should not be supported.
 It does mean, however, that socialist and workers’ organisations internationally need to explain to Israeli workers that they are not targeting them, and take an approach of helping to expose the class divisions in Israel.

 Should trade unions internationally have links with the Israeli trade union federation, the Histadrut?